CNAChino/call-event-service/README.md

 # Call Event Service 1.0

-A data collector and processing for voice call events.
+A data collector and processing system for voice call events.
+The following information is included in the event:

 * Mobile Network Code (MNC)
 * Mobile Country Code (MCC)